Want to know more about sex in Germany?

 Sex in Germany

 When it comes to sex in Germany, the country has a reputation for being Europe’s brothel.
 Prostitution is legal and the country produces an immense amount of professional and amateur porn.
-The industry is the fourth largest in the world behind China, Span and Japan, netting an estimated €15bn of revenue each year.
+The industry is the fourth largest in the world behind China and Japan, netting an estimated €15bn of revenue each year.

 An estimated 400,000 prostitutes work in the country providing services in brothels, sex saunas, as escorts or on the street.